cskitty/cskitty.github.io/_pages/usaco.md

 ### [USACO By Year and Level](/categories/usaco/)

-## USACO Questions Implementation by Algorithm
+## Reference Implementation for USACO Questions

 ###  Silver